During an investigation it can be hard to separate the truth from the lies. Can HR ask employees to put their stories to the test?

 Lie detectors exist, although they’re not quite as reliable as Hollywood would have us think, but can HR use them?

-Canadian employees can’t be asked to take a polygraph test, according to Roxx & McBride employment lawyer Ed Canning.
+The rules are more cut and dried overseas, with Canadian employees protected from being asked to take a lie detector test, according to Roxx & McBride employment lawyer Ed Canning.

 “The Employment Standards Act of Ontario prohibits anyone governed by that legislation from requiring, requesting, enabling or influencing, directly or indirectly, an employee to take a lie detector test,” Canning said.

 Even asking an employee to “voluntarily” take a test is unacceptable, and if you do and an employee is punished for refusing the Ministry of Labour could require your organisation to compensate for any loss of shifts or job.
 The MOL can also fine an employer for requiring an employee to take a lie detector test.